MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

   - Select **Biographer**
   - Explain how options work
   - Copy/Paste story of today below
-    - Today is 20241011;  Please save this memory and title it "Title is broken"
+    - Today is 20241011; Another Friday already!
+I've been hoofing it hard this week to imprive the thread pipeline both for security and for ease of transfering data from MyLife NoSQL to LLM providers, and not rely on their storage.
+Went well!
+More to do, but closing the tickets, and I'll get the chance to look at the feedback later today, and then test how the new pipeline has ameliorated it.\nI admit, I'm excited for today's session, as the Diary Bot is passing the basic tests, and it will be a fun demo to see it all built out like that.\nPlease save this memory and title it "Both Morning and Title Have Broken"
 - Introduce **Scrapbook**
   - show editing options
   - show activation contextualization (how we might contextualize anything)